sbocconi/LOS_SM_A510F/README.md

 To run the scripts type from the repository directory:

-`./convert.sh`
+`./convert.sh -a <value of gain_mic1> -b <value of gain_mic2> -d <diff the files> -t <dry_run>`

-The python script `change_mixer.py` looks for the settings with name `MIC1 Volume` and `MIC2 Volume` and multiply the value by a defined constant.
-I got some results with `7`.
+The python script `change_mixer.py` looks for the settings with name `MIC1 Volume` and `MIC2 Volume` and multiply the value by the parameters you passed with -a and -b.
+I am currently using -a 5 -b 10 but I am not clear how these values influence the final result.

-The script can also increase the boost but this led to distorsion.
+The script can also increase the boost but this led to distorsion and it is not used at the moment.

 The shell script `convert.sh` runs the python script and does some corrections to the python output to aid diffing the files, then copies the file to the phone (which should be connected via USB with debugging on) and reboots it.